ventz/pgsvr/README.md

 * You need r10k - "dynamic puppet environments" tied into Git.
 Make sure that you disable CRON.
 We will run it only when there is a need.
 If you are not sure about this, look bellow for more details.

-* Set a shell for your puppet user:
+* Set a shell for your puppet user.

+This is needed so that we can execute a "sudo" call for an r10k run:

     chsh -s /bin/bash puppet